netlify-templates/victor-hugo/site/content/publications/way-to-sleep.md

 ---
-title: Way to Sleep
+articlename2: Way to Sleep
-articlename: >-
+title: >-
   Web-Based Access to Positive Airway Pressure Usage with or without an Initial Financial Incentive Improves Treatment Use in Patients with Obstructive Sleep Apnea
 date: 2015-08-01
 summary: >-